MixGRPO: Unlocking Flow-based GRPO Efficiency with Mixed ODE-SDE: Introduction

 \section{Introduction}

-Recent advances~\citep{fan2023reinforcement, xu2023imagereward, li2025unif2ace, miao2024training, liu2025flow, xue2025dancegrpo} in the Text-to-Image (T2I) tasks have demonstrated that flow matching models can achieve improved performance by incorporating Reinforcement Learning from Human Feedback (RLHF)~\citep{ouyang2022training} strategies during the post-training stage to maximize rewards.
-Specifically, methods~\citep{liu2025flow, xue2025dancegrpo} based on Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}, have recently been studied, achieving optimal alignment with human preferences.
+Recent advances~\cite{liu2025flow, xue2025dancegrpo, liu2025improving, xu2023imagereward} in vision generation have demonstrated that probability flow models can achieve improved performance by incorporating Reinforcement Learning from Human Feedback (RLHF)~\cite{ouyang2022training} strategies during the post-training stage to maximize rewards.
+Specifically, methods~\cite{liu2025flow, xue2025dancegrpo} based on Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, have recently been studied, achieving optimal alignment with human preferences.

-Current GRPO methods in probability flow models, \eg{} Flow-GRPO~\citep{liu2025flow}, DanceGRPO~\citep{xue2025dancegrpo}, leverage Stochastic Differential Equations (SDE) sampling at every denoising step to introduce randomness in image generation, addressing reliance on stochastic exploration in RLHF.
-They model the denoising process as a Markov Decision Process (MDP) in a stochastic environment, using GRPO to optimize the entire state-action sequence.
-However, this significantly slows down the training process due to the substantial overhead introduced by the denoising iteration process.
-Specifically, to compute the ratio of posterior probabilities, it is essential to perform full-step sampling independently with the old policy model $\pi_{\theta_\text{old}}$ and the new one $\pi_\theta$.
-While DanceGRPO proposes randomly selecting a subset of denoising steps to optimize, our empirical analysis in Figure~\ref{fig:prelab_degradation} demonstrates a substantial performance degradation as the subset size is reduced.
+Current GRPO methods in probability flow models, such as Flow-GRPO and DanceGRPO, combine a rollout phase followed by an online optimization phase.
+During rollouts, they employ Stochastic Differential Equation (SDE) sampling at each denoising step to introduce randomness, thereby enabling the stochastic exploration required by RLHF.
+This allows the entire denoising process to be framed as a Markov Decision Process (MDP) in a stochastic environment, where GRPO is then applied to optimize the complete state-action sequence in the online optimization phase.
+However, the requirement to optimize the entire denoising steps introduces two challenges, \emph{prohibitive computational overhead} and \emph{unfocused and inefficient optimization}. \romannumeral 1) The overhead arises because computing the policy ratio requires separate full-trajectory sampling from both the old ($\pi_{\theta_\text{old}}$) and new policies ($\pi_\theta$).
+Although DanceGRPO proposes a workaround by optimizing a random subset of steps, our findings in Figure~\ref{fig:prelab_degradation} reveal a critical trade-off: reducing the subset size to save computation severely compromises model performance. \romannumeral 2) Early-step gradients prioritize global structure while late-step gradients focus on fine details, leading to conflicting update signals.
+This may result in an inefficient training process.